Some answers to common questions about registering domains through Squarespace.

 You can register one free domain if you're on an annual billing cycle.
-You can register as many other domains as you want for $20 to $70 each.
+You can register as many other domains as you want.
+Prices vary by TLD.

 For example, if you're a business, you may want to buy multiple variations of your domain, like yourdomain.com, yourdomain.net, or yourdomain.biz.

 How do I get email for my domain?

 You can get a custom email address to use with one Squarespace domain through our partnership with Google Workspace by Google.